Tomas-Kaiser/Code-Institute-Milestone-3-Full-Stack-App-Ecommerce/README.md

 ## Features
-In accordance to the project brief, I have successfully implemented all of the required features.
+Based on the project brief, I have successfully implemented the follow features:

 ### Register Account :heavy_plus_sign:
    * Anybody can register for free and create their own unique account.
 This is built using Django's authentication   and authorization to validate profile data.
 Passwords are hashed for security purposes!

 ### Change Password :closed_lock_with_key:
    * Users can update their passwords from their profile page.
-They will receive an email with instructions on how    to reset the password.
+They will receive an email with instructions with the link, where the password can be changed.

 ### Searching scooters
    * Users can easily use search input to find what they are looking for.